folsomcp/specpolFlow/docs-jb/Tutorials/3b-MaskUI_Tutorial.md

 ## Introduction

 This tutorial will introduce you to the interactive mask cleaning tool called `cleanMaskUI`.
 This tool allows regions of lines to be easily excluded and included in the LSD line mask.
-This is particularly useful in the case of stars with lots of emission.
-Emission lines have a different shape than the typical absorption lines, and thus should not be included in the line averaging since they will distort the resulting LSD.
-For this tutorial we will use the star HD 164284 to demonstrate the capabilities of this tool.
-HD 164284 is a Classical Be star and as such its spectrum is contaminated by emission lines from a disk.
+This is particularly useful in the case of stars with a lot of emission: since emission lines have a different shape than the typical absorption lines, they should not be included in the line averaging since they will distort the resulting LSD profile.
+For this tutorial we will use the star HD 164284, a Classical Be star with a spectrum that is contaminated by emission lines from a disk.

 `cleanMaskUI` can be run from either a Python file, a cell within a Jupyter Notebook, or from the command line.

 From a cell we can call the `cleanMaskUI` function.
 This function takes in:
 - The file name of your line mask, or the corresponding Mask object
 - The file name of an observed spectrum `.s` file, for comparison and LSD calculations
-- The file name to save the new cleaned mask to (optional; if not specified it will use the input mask name with '.clean' added)
+- The file name for saving the new cleaned mask (optional; if not specified it will use the input mask name with '.clean' added)
 - The exclude mask region file, which contains the set of regions to be excluded from the mask (optional)

 For running the tool from the terminal use: